muzzley/alljoyn-muzzley-connector/README.md

 ```

-4) Open the service_framework folder and Backup the Conscript file:
+4) Open the service_framework folder and Backup the SConscript file:

 > $ cd core/service_framework/